Pasta-fantasia/elena-lambda/README.md

 # elena-docker

-Elena running in a docket container first version.
+Elena running in a docker container first version.

 - Set your secrets.yaml configuration on local_data directory.
 - Review strategies.yaml to your convenience.